dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 Through the use of program indicators however we are able to extend maps functionality with tracker data significantly as we can use the thematic layer to its full potential.
 This includes creating split view and timeline maps and using the available style options (such as creating choropleth and bubble maps) that are not available when using the event and TEI layer as examples.

 Open the map "COVID_CBS - Suspected cases, last 12 months."
-This the chart that you will create.
+This the map that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to Favorites -> New.